Genitive: Ursae Majoris

 These nymphs looked after Zeus for a year, while armed Cretan warriors called the Curetes guarded the cave, clashing their spears against their shields to drown the baby’s cries from the ears of Cronus.
 Adrasteia laid the infant Zeus in a cradle of gold and made for him a golden ball that left a fiery trail like a meteor when thrown into the air.
 Zeus drank the milk of the she-goat Amaltheia with his foster-brother Pan.
 Zeus later placed Amaltheia in the sky as the star Capella, while Adrasteia became the Great Bear – although why Zeus turned her into a bear is not explained.

-One puzzle, never explained by any mythologist, is why the celestial bears have long tails, which real bears do not.
+An enduring puzzle concerning Ursa Major and its companion Ursa Minor is why they came to be regarded as bears when they do not look at all bear-like.
+Both of the celestial bears have long tails, which real bears do not, an anatomical oddity which the mythologists never explained.
 Thomas Hood, an English astronomical writer of the late 16th century, offered the tongue-in-cheek suggestion that the tails had become stretched when Zeus pulled the bears up into heaven.
 ‘Other reason know I none’, he added apologetically.

 © Ian Ridpath.
 All rights reserved